Charlie Morton SP DET Wed 8/27/25 2:05 AM

 Charlie Morton

-SP BAL
+SP DET

 EDGE Analysis